jundalisay/superb/content/en/superphysics/solutions/qualimath.md

 {{< q a="descartes" >}}
 Modern algebra has so many certain rules and formulas that it is full of confusion and obscurity that embarrasses instead of cultivating the mind.
+<cite>Descartes, Method of Reasoning and seeking Truth in the Sciences Simplified, Part 2</cite>
 {{< /q >}}